CDAC-lab/stayingconnected/README.md

 # Staying Connected
-Your AI Partner for Healthcare
+Your AI Partner for Healthcare a